Tips for Communicating with your Teen or Young Adult Child

 Avoid "you," "you're," or "your" when emotions are high.
 This puts your child on the defensive.
 Instead of "You always leave your room a mess," try "I noticed the room needs attention."
 Instead of "You're being disrespectful," try "I'm feeling unheard."

 Before sharing your own experiences, ask yourself: "Why am I sharing this?
 Does this serve my child's needs...or mine?"
+Truthfully, they are not interested in your opinion; they want to be heard.

 Tip THREE: Listen with curiosity, not judgment